 These were purely opportunistic schemes.
-Methodical development of pathogens and potent biological toxins as weapons of mass destruction had to wait until the development of modern medical theory and the discovery of pathogens, in the last part of the 19th century.
+Methodical exploitation of pathogens and potent biological toxins as weapons of mass destruction had to wait until the development of modern medical theory and the discovery of pathogens, in the last part of the 19th century.

 Despite the fact that the knowledge to manufacture biological weapons or "bioweapons" was available in the First World War, there is no strong evidence that anyone did, although rumors of biological warfare (BW) were widespread at the time.
 The possibility of BW was certainly evident, and the Geneva Protocol of 1925 included clauses forbidding it.
 Development of bioweapons did not actually begin in earnest until the 1930s, with Japan taking the lead.
 The effort was directed by a single domineering figure, an Imperial Japanese Army officer and medical doctor named Shirou Ishii.

 Ishii returned from a European tour in 1932, bringing with him a conviction that BW was the way of the future.
 Ironically, the fact that the Geneva Protocol had banned BW helped draw his attention to it, since the ban implied that people found such weapons unusually dangerous and frightening.